lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To type a message to an entire channel type into the bar at the bottom and press enter.
 To complete typing someone's nickname press the :kbd:`Tab` key to complete their name.
 To paste text into the channel such as a link press :kbd:`Control + V` or right click :menuselection:`Paste`.
 If you see a hyperlink in chat you can left click on the link to open in your webbrowser or you can copy the link by right clicking on it and :menuselection:`Copy Link Address`.

-To add close the list of nicknames or channels press the X button or :menuselection:`View --> Nicks`.
+To close the list of nicknames or channels press the X button or :menuselection:`View --> Nicks`.
 To reopen the view of nicks :menuselection:`View --> Nicks`.
 To close the list of all chats press the X button to close a list of all channel and private messages you are in.
 To reopen it press the :menuselection:`View --> Chat lists --> All chats`.

 To make your chat full screen :menuselection:`View --> Full Screen Mode` or :kbd:`Control + Shift +F`.
 Press the keyboard shortcut or use the menu again to get out of fullscreen.
 If you want to quit Quassel press :kbd:`Control+Q` or right click on the system tray and select :menuselection:`Quit`.